cirreum/Cirreum.Persistence.Dapper/README.md

 ### Slice Queries (SliceResult)

-For "preview with expand" scenarios — load an initial batch and indicate if more exist.
+For "preview with expand" scenarios ï¿½ load an initial batch and indicate if more exist.
 Not for pagination.
 ```csharp
 public async Task<Result<SliceResult<Order>>> GetRecentOrdersAsync(
     Guid customerId, CancellationToken ct)